-The COVID-19 situation, coupled with the turmoil of climate change, has hindered Togo's economic progress and development over the past few years.
-In addition, Togo has experienced numerous security crises related to terrorism as well as to the insufficient level of social security, especially for households.
+The COVID-19 situation, coupled with the turmoil of climate change, has hindered Togo's economic progress and progressive development over the past few years.
+In addition, Togo has experienced numerous security crises related to terrorism as well as to the level of social security, especially for households.

-Measures have been taken to address these tensions, including the social safety net programs, an emergency cash transfer program, and the development of the basic elements of a social protection delivery system focused on the poorest households.
-In response to these challenges, based on successful experiences and lessons learned from Novissi and the Social Safety Nets and Basic Services (FSB) project, the government is committed to strengthening and reforming its social protection architecture,
+Measures have been taken to address these tensions, including the social safety net program, an emergency cash transfer program, and the development of the basic elements of a social protection delivery system focused on the poorest households.
+In response to these challenges, based on successful experiences and lessons learned from Novissi and the FSB project, the government is committed to strengthening and reforming its social protection architecture,